Get into... riding to work

 Ask around at work or amongst your friends and find out if there's anyone who already rides the route you’re thinking of taking.
 Ask for tips, or see if they’ll ride in with you on the first day – most friendly enthusiastic bike riders are happy to help another person test-run riding to work!

 Understand your rights and responsibilities as a bike rider.
 Bicycles are recognised as vehicles and as such have to follow road rules, such as riding on the left, obeying lights and signs, and signaling properly at turns.
 Take extra caution and look out for pedestrians – at rush hour, there can be lots more people on the roads than normal.
 Check out our top tips for riding safely.

 Practice makes perfect

 Practice your route both ways several times before your first work day trip.
 Choose a time when the area is quiet, such as on a weekend morning.
-Practice runs like these will give you an idea of how long it will take, how strenuous it will be, alert you to any possible problem areas like nasty junctions and potholes – and it will fill you with confidence.
+Practice runs like these will give you an idea of how long it will take, how strenuous it will be, alert you to any potential problem areas like nasty junctions and potholes – plus it will fill you with confidence.